-6.1.3.1.2.3.4.
-A gen eral plan of development shall be provided showing the following: 6.1.3.1.2.3.4. - Locations of existing water and sewer lines and stormwater facilities in the vicinity of the property.
-6.1.3.1.2.3.4.
-2 Approximate plan and location for water service to each of 0.1.3.1.2.3.4. .
-2 . the proposed lots on the property.
-6.1.3.1.2.3.4.
-2 Either a site evaluation report from Albemarle Regional 0.1.3.1.2.3.4.
-Health Services, or an approximate plan and location for sewer service to each of the proposed lots on the property.
-6.1.3.1.2.3.4.
-A conceptual drainage plan for the property.
-6.1.3.1.2.3.4. .5.
-Preliminary locations for building pads and parking areas ~ for each of the lots.
-6.1.3.1.2.3.4.
-A preliminary plan for fire protection.
-6.1.3.1.2.3.4. .7.
+- 6.1.3.1.2.3.4.1.
+Locations of existing water and sewer lines and stormwater facilities in the vicinity of the property. - 6.1.3.1.2.3.4.2.
+Approximate plan and location for water service to each of the proposed lots on the property. - 6.1.3.1.2.3.4.3.
+Either a site evaluation report from Albemarle Regional

+Health Services, or an approximate plan and location for sewer service to each of the proposed lots on the property. - 6.1.3.1.2.3.4.4.
+A conceptual drainage plan for the property. - 6.1.3.1.2.3.4.5.
+Preliminary locations for building pads and parking areas for each of the lots. - 6.1.3.1.2.3.4.6.
+A preliminary plan for fire protection. - 6.1.3.1.2.3.4.7.
 An access management plan, including the locations of proposed internal easements that provide access and circulation between lots and easements for the interconnection of utilities and drainage facilities.
-Parking lot cross access easements shall be designated at the individual site plan review stage in accordance with Section 5.1.4.
-6.1.3.1.2.3.4. .8.
+Parking lot cross access easements shall be designated at the individual site plan review stage in accordance with Section 5.1.4. - 6.1.3.1.2.3.4.8.
 An agreement specifying responsibility for the maintenance of private common infrastructure.
-The maintenance agreement shall be recorded prior to the issuance of the building permit authorizing construction to begin on each subdivision lot.
-6.1.3.1.2.3.4. .9.
-Development that will connect to existing public water and sewer utilities shall be in accordance with Section 6.2.3, and obtain all necessary county, State, and Federal agency permits prior to issuance of the building permit authorizing construction to begin on each subdivision lot.
-6.1.3.1.2.3.5.
-Utilitie es and shared drive aisles providing cross access to abutting prope rties shall extend to the property line of each subdivision provided on the general plan of development.
-All required constr uction, utility, drainage, and access easements shall be provid ed to abutting property lines prior to issuance of the ng permit authorizing construction to begin on each subdiv ision lot.
-6.1.3.1.2.3.6.
-A note shall appear on the final plat advising the public that each responsible for providing access, water, sewer, and fire tion as necessary to comply with the provisions of this ordina 6.1.3.1.3.
-Effect of 6.1.3.1.3.1.
-Approval of a minor subdivision constitutes approval of a final 0.2.0.2.012 lat for subdivision. ۲
+The maintenance agreement shall be recorded prior to the issuance of the building permit authorizing construction to begin on each subdivision lot. - 6.1.3.1.2.3.4.9.
+Development that will connect to existing public water and sewer utilities shall be in accordance with Section 6.2.3, and obtain all necessary county, State, and Federal agency permits prior to issuance of the building permit authorizing construction to begin on each subdivision lot. - 6.1.3.1.2.3.5.
+Utilities and shared drive aisles providing cross access to abutting properties shall extend to the property line of each subdivision lot as provided on the general plan of development.
+All required construction, utility, drainage, and access easements shall be provided to abutting property lines prior to issuance of the building permit authorizing construction to begin on each subdivision lot. - 6.1.3.1.2.3.6.
+A note shall appear on the final plat advising the public that each lot is responsible for providing access, water, sewer, and fire protection as necessary to comply with the provisions of this ordinance.

-6.1.3.1.3.2.
+6.1.3.1.3.
+Effect of Development Approval

+- 6.1.3.1.3.1.
+Approval of a minor subdivision constitutes approval of a final plat for subdivision. - 6.1.3.1.3.2.
 Lots shall not be sold or conveyed until after a final plat has been recorded.